22 February - 28 March 2023

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 Applications for consolidator grant within medicine and health are evaluated in a two-stage procedure.
 First, a regular subject-oriented review panel with Swedish and international members reviews your application.
-At least five members review and grade your application individually.
-The entire review panel then meets to discuss and prioritise the applications.
+At least four members review and grade your application individually.
+If extra competence is needed, your application might also be evaluated by an additional, external, reviewer.
+The entire review panel (not including any external reviewers) then meets to discuss and prioritise the applications.

 In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members are not discussed in detail at the review panel meeting.
 Following the grant decision, all applications receive a final statement that includes the review panel’s grading of the application.
 The applications that have been discussed in more detail at the panel meeting receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and joint assessment of the scientific quality of the application.